zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 ## Overview
 When configured for Cache Refresh, oxTrust acts as a metadirectory.
-It periodically retreives the full data set from each source LDAP server, hashes the values, and stores this hash on the disk–a snapshot file.
+It periodically retrieves the full data set from each source LDAP server, hashes the values, and stores this hash on the disk–a snapshot file.
 Subsequent results are compared with the last snapshot.
 Using set subtraction, oxTrust can calculate which entries have changed.
-Note: this method of syncrhonization requires periodic data integrity checking, as there is no assured messaging.
+Note: this method of synchronization requires periodic data integrity checking, as there is no assured messaging.
 Alternately, you can just remove the user data, and refresh it from the source.
-However, be careful if use updates are allowed for syncrhonized entries!
+However, be careful if use updates are allowed for synchronized entries!

 The interval between data refresh is configurable in the oxTrust GUI.
 You can also enable an attribute transformation script if you need to